Belfast Commando: With the Zuid Afrikaanse Republiek

+Battle Honours

 With the UDF

 By 1902 all Commando remnants were under British military control and disarmed.

 By 1912, however previous Commando members could join shooting associations.

 By 1940, such commandos were under control of the National Reserve of Volunteers.

 These commandos were formally reactivated by 1948.

 With the SADF

 During the SADF period, this commando was responsible for area protection and fell under the command of Group 28 at Middleburg, part of Eastern Transvaal Command.

 With the SANDF

 Disbandment

 This unit, along with all other Commando units was disbanded after a decision by South African President Thabo Mbeki to disband all Commando Units.
 The Commando system was phased out between 2003 and 2008 "because of the role it played in the apartheid era", according to the Minister of Safety and Security Charles Nqakula.

 Unit Insignia

 This units first emblem was the crowned crane.
 The shoulder flash displayed was authorised in 1980.